Chumbe Island: Overview

-The island has two historic buildings, a small mosque and a lighthouse, both built around the beginning of the 20th century.
+Private Marine Park

 Chumbe Island Coral Park Ltd (CHICOP) is a private nature reserve that was developed from 1991 for the conservation and sustainable management of uninhabited Chumbe Island off Zanzibar, one of the last pristine coral islands in the region.

 The park includes a fully protected coral reef sanctuary and forest reserve that harbour extremely rare and endangered animals, a Visitor and Education centre, a small eco-lodge, nature trails and historical ruins.
 All buildings and operations are based on state-of-the-art eco-technology aiming at zero impact on the environment (rainwater catchment, photovoltaic energy and solar water heating, composting toilets, vegetative greywater filtration etc.).

 The company objectives are non-commercial, while operations follow commercial principles.
 The overall aim of CHICOP is to create a model of financially and ecologically sustainable Park management, where ecotourism supports conservation, research and comprehensive Environmental Education programs for local schools and other benefits for local people.

 CHICOP has won several awards relating to its environmental and sustainable development work, most notably the UN 500 Roll of Honour: